Scunthorpe United F.C.: 1964–1987: Decline and stagnation

-After relegation from Division Two, the Iron spent the next four years bouncing around in the Third Division.
-Freddie Goodwin left the club during the 1967–68 season, but his replacement Ron Ashman was unable to save the club from relegation to Division Four at the end of the season.
-A slight resurgence occurred in the early '70s, with the Iron defeating First Division Sheffield Wednesday in the FA Cup during January 1970 and gaining promotion back to the Third Division in 1972.
-During this period, a young Kevin Keegan was discovered and developed by Ashman before being sold to Liverpool in 1971 for £35,000, having made 124 appearances and scored 18 goals for Scunthorpe.
+After relegation from Division Two, the Iron spent the next four years in the Third Division.
+Freddie Goodwin left the club during the 1967–68 season, and was replaced by Ron Ashman.
+The club was relegated to Division Four at the end of the season.
+A slight resurgence occurred in the early 1970s, including a win against First Division Sheffield Wednesday in the FA Cup in January 1970 promotion to the Third Division in 1972.
+Notably, Kevin Keegan made 124 appearances and scored 18 goals for Scunthorpe during this period, and was sold to Liverpool in 1971 for £35,000.

-The Iron were unable to cement a place in the Third Division, and relegation back to the Fourth Division followed immediately in 1973.
-At the same time, Ashman departed to manage local rivals Grimsby Town, only to return in 1976.
-The period between his two tenures saw several management changes and a disastrous league campaign which saw the Iron finish bottom of the Football League in 1975.
-In 1980, the club signed the cricketer Ian Botham, who played until 1984, making 14 appearances.
+The Iron were unable to cement a place in the Third Division, and were relegated back to the Fourth Division in 1973.
+At the same time, Ashman departed for local rivals Grimsby Town, only to return in 1976.
+The period between his two tenures saw several management changes and the club finished bottom of the Football League in 1975.
+In 1980, the club signed England international cricketer Ian Botham, who played until 1984, making 14 appearances.
 He was also a regular in the Central League for Scunthorpe United Reserves, once scoring a hat-trick against Blackpool at the Old Show Ground.
-The next five years saw United remain in the bottom half of Division Four, finishing second-bottom at the end of the 1981–82 campaign.
-Promotion to Division Three was achieved under manager John Duncan in 1983, but immediate relegation followed under his successor Allan Clarke, with United then entering a further period of stagnation in the middle of the Fourth Division table.
+The next five years saw the club remain in the bottom half of Division Four, finishing second-bottom in 1981–82.
+The club was promoted to Division Three under manager John Duncan in 1983, but they were immediately relegated under his successor Allan Clarke, with United then entering a further period of stagnation in the middle of the Fourth Division table.